AI Burnout: When Keeping Up Leaves You Running on Empty

 Is AI burnout a real thing or am I just being dramatic?

 It's real.
 Techno-stress and technology-related burnout have been studied since the 1990s, and the acceleration of AI has intensified these effects dramatically.
-Research published in the Journal of Management Information Systems and Computers in Human Behavior consistently finds that rapid technology change is a significant predictor of occupational burnout.
+Research in fields like organizational psychology and human-computer interaction suggests that rapid technology change is a significant predictor of occupational burnout.
 You're not being dramatic — you're having a normal human response to abnormal levels of change.

 How long does it take to recover from AI burnout?

-It varies.
-Mild burnout — where you catch it early and make changes — can improve in 2-4 weeks.
-Severe burnout, built up over many months, can take 3-6 months or longer to fully recover from.
+It varies widely.
+Mild burnout — where you catch it early and make changes — may begin to improve within a few weeks.
+Severe burnout, built up over many months, can take several months or longer to fully recover from.
+These timelines are rough guides, not fixed rules — individual experiences differ significantly.
 The key factors are how quickly you reduce the stressor and how effectively you restore the basics (sleep, social connection, physical health).
 There's no shortcut, and "pushing through" extends recovery time.

 I can't just stop learning AI — my job depends on it.
 What do I do?